Find out what’s new in voice recognition technology and what’s fueling the devices that are leading the way.

-Though, admittedly, it can be a little overwhelming to transition from the more traditional keyboard-and-mouse combo to simply asking your phone to add apples and dish soap to your shopping list, mainstream speech recognition technology has been in the works for a while.
+Admittedly, it can be a little overwhelming to transition from the more traditional keyboard-and-mouse combo to simply asking your phone to add apples and dish soap to your shopping list.
+But mainstream speech recognition technology has been in the works for a while.

-As such, allowing users to speak and interact with their electronics as they would with another human being adds to the seamlessness of usability and decreases the barrier to entry for tech products.
+As such, allowing users to speak and interact with their electronics as they would with another person adds to the seamlessness of usability and decreases the barrier to entry for tech products.